Optimisation modules built for optimization problem during thesis

 |Jérôme BUISINE 16dc0a22be Bib doi added and comma removed||2 years ago|

 |paper.bib||2 years ago|

 Macop is a python package for solving discrete optimisation problems in nature.
 Continuous optimisation can also applicable if needed.
 The objective is to allow a user to exploit the basic structure proposed by this package to solve a problem specific to him.
 The interest is that he can quickly abstract himself from the complications related to the way of evaluating, comparing, saving the progress of the search for good solutions but rather concentrate if necessary on his own algorithm.
 Indeed,

 Macop offers the following main and basic features:

-validatoris function which is used for validate or not a solution data state;
+validatoris a function which is used to validate or not a solution data state;

 Based on all of these generic and/or implemented functionalities, the user will be able to quickly develop a solution to his problem while retaining the possibility of remaining in control of his development by overloading existing functionalities if necessary.